The Days Before Tomorrow Wins 19th Annual National Indie Excellence® Award

 Peconic Books Releases Debut Historical Novel Chronicling Ukraine Between the World Wars

-Scottsdale, AZ, April 2024 -- Peconic First Books has announced the release of The Days Before Tomorrow,a debut novel by former journalist and Arizona State University professor Mark Hass.
+SCOTTSDALE, AZ, April 2024 -- Peconic First Books has announced the release of The Days Before Tomorrow,a debut novel by former journalist and Arizona State University professor Mark Hass.

 This moving coming-of-age story follows a young Ukrainian Jewish boy’s journey to adulthood from the interwar years through Hitler’s rise to power.
 Along with his sister Leja, young Wolchi confronts the scourge of antisemitism and the chaos of war in the part of Central Europe historians term the “Bloodlands.”